toluaina/pgsync/README.rst

 ## Running

-bootstrap the database (one time only)
+Bootstrap the database (one time only)
   $ bootstrap --config schema.json
-run pgsync as a daemon
+Run pgsync as a daemon
   $ pgsync --config schema.json --daemon